 By the new millennium there were 50 members and two years later a computer playout system was purchased with a lottery grant to enable 24-hour broadcasting.
 Patientline arrived in 2004 with bedside tv and radio units and although there was talk of the entire hospital being demolished and rebuilt, it has not happened yet!

-In 2009 the station marked its 40th anniversary, it had come a long way since 1969.
+In 2019 the station marked its 50th anniversary, it has come a long way since 1969.